CopernicaMarketingSoftware/Documentation/Yothalot/connection.md

 rabbitmq-vhost variable by setting the "vhost" key.

 Finally there are the keys `"exchange"` and `"routingkey"` with their associative values that you can set.
-These are advanced settings and in most Yothalot environments the default values will suffice.
+These are advanced settings and in most Yothalot environments the default values will suffice, because a normal Yothalot installation loads its jobs from the "mapreduce" queue - which is exactly the queue where jobs end up with the default values.

 In order to understand what effect they have and when you need to change them, you need to have some information on how RabbitMQ internally works.

 RabbitMQ allows you to publish and consume messages to and from a queue.
 However, you do not publish directly into a queue.
 You publish into an exchange and the exchange figures out to which queues the message has to be published.
 The name of the exchange is set with the "exchange" key in the associative array.
 It is also possible